jpz95/vue-2-template/README.md

 - **Optimizations for over 20 file types** - Takes advantage of webpack's bundle optimizations and the browser's file caching to increase your project's performance.

-- **Cutting-edge JavaScript** - Supports the latest JavaScript features, like ES6, spread operator, and dynamic imports.
+- **Cutting-edge JavaScript** - Supports the latest JavaScript features like arrow functions, the spread operator, and dynamic imports.

 - **Autoprefixed CSS** - Uses PostCSS to provide the correct prefixes to your CSS, based on your project's targeted browsers.

+- **Unit testing with Mocha** - Supports unit testing for Vue's Single File Components and JavaScript modules, without the need to sacrifice ES5+ syntax (thanks to [mochapack](https://sysgears.github.io/mochapack/)).

 - **Environment Variables** - Using [dotenv](https://www.npmjs.com/package/dotenv), the project can have a default environment configuration, that each developer can override so that it best fits their dev environment and tasking.
 With [dotenv-expand](https://www.npmjs.com/package/dotenv-expand), we can expand this ability to production environments, as well!